philsturgeon/phil.tech/_posts/2014-02-13-phpfig-autoloaders-amendments-and-the-15th-standard.markdown

 ## Problem 2: Amendments

-We have a situation where PSR-1 depended on PSR-0, and if PSR-0 is ever deprecated or not, anyone who switched from PSR-0 to PSR-4 is suddently technically in violation of PSR-1.
+We have a situation where PSR-1 depended on PSR-0, and if PSR-0 is ever deprecated or not, anyone who switched from PSR-0 to PSR-4 is suddenly technically in violation of PSR-1.

 > - Namespaces and classes MUST follow [PSR-0].